Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Methodology

 \subsection{Cross-task Perturbation Initialization}

-The easiest way to explore decision-based attacks in face forgery detection is to apply existing decision-based attacks directly~\cite{boundary,OptAttack,signopt, hsja,SignFlip,TA}.
+In this section, we introduce the cross-task perturbation initialization (CPI) to handle the attack initialization failure.
+Actually, the easiest way to explore decision-based attacks in face forgery detection is to apply existing decision-based attacks directly~\cite{boundary,OptAttack,signopt, hsja,SignFlip,TA}.
 In the case study, we choose the state-of-the-art HSJA~\cite{hsja}, SignFlip~\cite{SignFlip}, and RayS~\cite{RayS}.
 We apply these attacks directly to face forgery detection and find that they cause the attack to fail.
 Specifically, they all have a situation where the initialization fails, and the attack success rate is close to 0\%.
-It shows that the random initialization is unsuccessful and cannot guarantee adversarial.
-Face forgery detection usually recognizes faces with random noises as fake faces because adding random noises is a common manipulation.
+It shows that the random initialization is unsuccessful and cannot guarantee adversarial, as shown in the random initialization in Figure~\ref{fig:bypass}.
+Face forgery detection usually recognizes faces with large random noises as fake faces because adding large random noises is a common manipulation.
+In addition, due to the large random noise, such samples usually fail face recognition.
 Furthermore, using real faces as initialization can guarantee adversarial, but it may lead to artifacts, so image quality is not guaranteed.
 Hence, we hope a perturbation initialization can handle this issue while ensuring query efficiency.

 Naturally, exploiting the adversarial transferability of face forgery detectors is a possible strategy.
-However, in practice, we not only do not have access to the training data of the threat model but also do not know the face forgery generation method it adopts, which greatly limits the possibility of using transfer adversarial perturbations.
-Since face recognition is a very common face-related task, it may help the attack achieve perturbation initialization.
-Furthermore, inspired by~\cite{I2V}, intermediate features may have high correlations between different face-related tasks.
+However, in practice, we not only do not have access to the training data of the threat model but also do not know the face forgery generation method it adopts, which greatly limits the possibility of using transferable adversarial perturbations.
+Since face recognition is a very common face-related task and its open-source model is relatively easy to obtain, it may help the attack achieve perturbation initialization.
+Furthermore, intermediate features may have high correlations between different face-related tasks.
 From this perspective, using face recognition models to transfer adversarial perturbations is a feasible initialization strategy.